Joiry/HSL_Carp/align.md

 `out=` specifies the name of the file we want to write the bam (aka alignment file) to.

+***

+Now let's run the script:

 ~~~
 $ sbatch slurm_bbmap_basic.sh ecoli_ref-5m index_ecoli/
 ~~~

-(a lot of these make some time to queue, and then a few minutes to run, so we'll go ahead and submit a few and look at the results once all have finished)
+A lot of these may take some time to queue, especially if we're all submitting at once.
+Then a few minutes to run, so we'll go ahead and submit a few and look at the results once all have finished.

-Now the more aggressively trimmed file:
+Now one of the trimmed files:

 ~~~
 $ sbatch slurm_bbmap_basic.sh ecoli_ref-5m.trim_q20 index_ecoli/
 ~~~

-Let's try using the premade index in `/proj/seq/data/Ecoli_K12_DH10B_ENSEMBL`
+Next, we'll try using the premade index in `/proj/seq/data/Ecoli_K12_DH10B_ENSEMBL`

 To make things a little more clear, and show a possible step towards future automation, let's store the path to the index in a shell variable first: